Mondarth/LMoP-Players-Handbook/docs/index.rst

 Lost Mines of Phandelver
 ========================

+.. danger:: I recently uncovered a problem using the Vivaldi browser (version 7.3.3635.7 (Stable channel) (x86_64)) with this campaign.
+While it all still works some scenes will run very slowly.

+   The following browsers seem to work fine:

+   - Brave Version 1.76.80 Chromium: 134.0.6998.118 (Official Build) (x86_64)
+   - Google Crome Version 133.0.6943.55 (Official Build) (x86_64)
+   - Firefox 137.0 (64bit)

 This is a brief handbook for players in the Lost Mines of Phandelver campaign run by Markus.
 It covers some features of the VTT that may be new to players\ [#F1]_.

 .. toctree::